metaseed/metaGo/README.md

 * scroll the active line (contains cursor) to the screen center.

 ### highlight features
-* code characters are based on priority, the more easier to type character has higher priority. i.e. 'k','j', and it's configurable, if you like.
+* code characters are based on priority, the easier to type character has higher priority. i.e. 'k','j', and code characters are configurable, if you like.
 * code character decorator is encoded with 1 or 2 characters, the code characters around cursor are easier to type.
 * only encode characters on viewable screen area, so metaGo is faster.
 * even though your cursor is out of your viewable screen, metaGo still works!